ktollec-ledger/automation-engineer-takehome/README.md

 Sometimes, the provider lacks some ingredients.

-When it is the case, the provider will add a tag `mising-ingredients` to the ticket and close it.
+When it is the case, the provider will add a tag `missing-ingredients` to the ticket and close it.

 This will automatically call the `DELETE /orders/{id}` route.